-While the force of light is too weak to be used to power devices in everyday use, Hong Tang, associate professor of Electrical Engineering, and his engineering team have found that it can be harnessed to drive machines-when scaled to nano-propo tions.
-This research is opening the door to a future new class of semiconductor devices operated by the force of light, Professor Tang recently won a Packard Fellowship in Science and Engineering, one of the highest honors for young faculty members.
+While the force of ligh is too weak to be use to power devices everyday use, Hong Tang, associate professor of Electrical Engineering, and his engineering team hav found that it can be harnessed to drive machines-when scaled to nano-propo tions.
+This research is opening the door to a future new class of semiconductor devices operated by the force of light.
+In 2009 Professor Tang won a Packard Fellowship in Science and Engineering, one of the highest honors for young faculty members

-Wireless Electrodes to Locate the Seizure Focus

-Hitten Zaveri, associate research scientist in Neurology, and Dr. Dennis Spencer, chair and Harvey and Kate Cushing Professor of Neurosurgery, have created a small, battery-free, low-power, brain-implantable, 64-channel wireless device to measure cortical activity and accurately define the seizure onset area in patients with epilepsy Spencer pioneered new surgical treatments for the disorder that have been adopted by medical centers worldwide types of the disease
+Wireless Electrodes to Locate the Seizure Focus Hitten Zaveri, associate research scientist in Neurology, and Dr. Dennis Spencer, chair and Harvey and Kate Cushing Professor of Neurosurgery, have created a small, bat tery-free, low-power, brain-implantable, 64-channel wireless device to measure cortical activity and accurately define the seizure onset area in patients with epilepsy Spencer pioneered new surgical treatments for the disorder that have been adopted by medical centers worldwide